ajayv14/Design-Patterns/README.md

-The following Design patterns have been implemented in java.
+The following Design pattern examples have been implemented in java.
-The idea is to help folks learn design patterns with some simple example Most of examples here will be in relation to a Car.

 1) Factory Pattern
 2) Abstract Factory pattern
+3) Iterator
+4) Singleton Pattern
+5)Facade Pattern